 GMAT cut off for ISB

-Your achievements in academic field and in your work organization add value to your cut off for GMAT ISB score.
+Your achievements in the academic field and in your work organization add value to your cut off for GMAT ISB score.
 And though 2 years work experience is preferred you can contribute to higher chances of acceptance by having a good track record.

 - How to crack GMAT in 2 months tips and tricks